 Trolls—These red spots pop near cloud tops after the flash of an extremely strong red sprite.
 Like Elves, Trolls are an abbreviation: Transient Red Optical Luminous Lineament.

 Gnomes—The tiniest and quickest flashes are gnomes.
 They are small white spikes of light that flash for a microsecond from the top of a large thundercloud’s anvil.

 Image: Look over the top of thunderstorms to see sprites and other flashes.
 NASA.

 Here’s an interesting fact: Lightning sprites and TLEs do not happen in our normal thunderstorms with rain clouds.
 All of Earth weather occurs in the troposphere (4 to 12 miles above us).
 Rather, these flashes happen in the Earth’s mesosphere, up to 50 miles high in the sky.

 How to See a Red Sprite

-- The thunderstorms needs to during the nighttime.
+The thunderstorms needs to during the nighttime.
 Of course, the skies need to be very dark and clear.
+There can’t be much light pollution which would wash out sprites.
 Avoid bright moonlight.

-- The storm should be in the distance (100 to 200 miles away), so clouds do not block the sky.
+The storm should be in the distance (100 to 200 miles away), so clouds do not block the sky and you have an unobstructed view.
 Ideally, the storm is moving out of the region or along a distant horizon so that you can see above the cloud tops.
 Use weather radar to track a storm.